brendan-pichler/fake-store-web-app/README.md

 ## Notes about Application Architecture

-I am including some notes about the application architecture here where it differs from what I would design for an enterprise application here.

-Obviously, the Fake Store API is completely insecure, everyone can access everyone's carts, user details, etc. In a real application, the calls to the api would be passed to the backend where the session key is authenticated and data is retrieved.
-I would also never display a user password in the application, or even store it in a database without hashing and salting first, but have included it because it is in the requirements.
+Obviously, the Fake Store API is insecure, everyone can access everyone's carts, user details, etc. In a real application, the calls to the api would be passed to the backend where the session key of the user is authenticated and data is retrieved.

 In this application, filtering has been done after receiving data from the database (except in the case of retrieving the Category) as the API doesn't support filtering on arbitrary fields.
 The filtering algorithm will match the search attribute to the corresponding product attribute, after pulling all the products from the database.
-With a lot of products, this would cause poor performance.
-Normally, I would make a call to the backend, which would then construct a database query with the filter and return the results.
-Pagination would be done in a similar way, but has been done with front end logic in the application.
+If there were a lot of products, having all the products rendered or in memory could cause poor performance.
+Normally, I would make a call to the backend with the filters as parameters, which would then construct a database query with the filters and return the results.
+Pagination would also normally be done in a similar way to avoid pulling all of the products, but has been done with front end logic in the application.
 (E.g. using OFFSET and FETCH NEXT in SQL).

 ## Notes about Software Design and Principles